 - What is the future for ADCs?

-We invite you to join us from your desk on Jan.
-24th from 11am to 12:30pm PT to attend 'What's Hot & What's Not in Antibody-Drug Conjugates (ADC) Licensing.’
-The virtual discussion will be moderated by biopharma partnering expert, Linda Pullan, PhD, of Pullan Consulting along with Jeff Bockman, PhD, the Head of Oncology for Cello Health BioConsulting, formerly Defined Health.
-The panel will feature ADC experts who will provide unique insight and a look into the challenges and future of ADCs.
+The virtual discussion was moderated by biopharma partnering expert, Linda Pullan, PhD, of Pullan Consulting along with Jeff Bockman, PhD, the EVP and Head of the Oncology Practice for Cello Health BioConsulting, formerly Defined Health.
+The panel featured ADC experts who provided unique insight and a look into the challenges and future of ADCs.